Lords Appellant: Aftermath

+The Cambridge Parliament followed in the same year due to a lack of government funds, and more dissatisfaction was heard from the Commons.
 In 1389, Richard's uncle, John of Gaunt, returned from campaigning in Spain.
 His influence enabled Richard to slowly rebuild his power until 1397, when he reasserted his authority and destroyed the principal three among the Lords Appellant, Gloucester, Arundel and Warwick.

 Richard never forgave the Lords Appellant.
 His uncle Gloucester was murdered in captivity in Calais; he was killed on Richard's orders.
 The Earl of Arundel was beheaded.
 Warwick lost his title and his lands and was imprisoned on the Isle of Man until Richard was overthrown by Henry Bolingbroke.

-The behaviour of the two junior Lords Appellant, Bolingbroke and Mowbray, probably influenced Richard's decision in 1398 to exile them both, and to revoke the permission he had given them to sue for any inheritance which fell due, as it did in relation to Mowbray's grandmother and, more significantly, of Bolingbroke's father, John of Gaunt.
+Henry Bolingbroke, John of Gaunt's son, was set to duel Thomas Mowbray (Duke of Norfolk) in Coventry in 1398 over treason charges (including plotting the death of Gloucester), but King Richard II dramatically stopped the trial by combat just before it began, exiling Bolingbroke for ten years (reduced to six) and Mowbray for life, a pivotal event leading to Bolingbroke's eventual return and seizure of the throne.
+The behaviour of the two junior Lords Appellant probably influenced Richard's decision in 1398 not only to exile them both but to also revoke the permission he had given them to sue for any inheritance which fell due, as it did in relation to Mowbray's grandmother and, more significantly, of John of Gaunt.

-However, in 1399 Richard was deposed by Gaunt's son, Henry of Bolingbroke, partly as a result of the royal confiscation of Gaunt's estate on his death.
+However, in 1399 Richard was deposed by Bolingbroke, partly as a result of the royal confiscation of Gaunt's estate on his death.
 Bolingbroke succeeded him as Henry IV.